 Paul has learned to be content.

-He knows that if the Philippians align their motives, behaviors, and thoughts in accordance with all he had just written, they will also discover the secret of being content in all circumstances.
+He knows that if the Philippians align their motives, behaviors, and thoughts by all he had just written, they will also discover the secret of being content in all circumstances.

 14 Nevertheless, you have done well to share with me in my difficulty.
 15 You yourselves also know, Philippians, that at the first preaching of the gospel, after I left Macedonia, no church shared with me in the matter of giving and receiving except you alone; 16 for even in Thessalonica you sent a gift more than once for my needs.
 17 Not that I seek the gift itself, but I seek the profit which increases to your account.
 18 But I have received everything in full and have an abundance; I am amply supplied, having received from Epaphroditus what you have sent, a fragrant aroma, an acceptable sacrifice, pleasing to God.
 19 And my God will supply all your needs according to His riches in glory in Christ Jesus.
 20 Now to our God and Father be the glory forever and ever.
 Amen.

 Here we see one of Paul’s main reasons for writing.
 The Philippians had sent a monetary to gift to Paul via their messenger, Epaphroditus.
-Paul wanted to thank them for this gift and their generosity.
+Paul wanted to thank his dear friends for this good work and their generosity.
+His gratitude for them was not in respect of want, but because of their obedience in giving towards the furtherance of the gospel of Christ Jesus.

 We also get some great insight into the discipline of giving.